dita4publishers/dita4publishers/toolkit_plugins/net.sourceforge.dita4publishers.html5/readme.txt

 commands from your DITA directory to create ePub version of the indicated books, which are included with the DITA-OT distribution:

-java -jar lib\dost.jar /i:doc\DITA-readme.ditamap /transtype:html5
+java -jar lib/dost.jar /i:doc\DITA-readme.ditamap /transtype:html5

-java -jar lib\dost.jar /i:doc\userguide\DITA-userguide.ditamap /transtype:html5
+java -jar lib/dost.jar /i:doc\userguide\DITA-userguide.ditamap /transtype:html5